-DWA has historically not included costs of surplus or unscheduled water deliveries in the replenishment assessment rate.
+DWA has historically not included costs of surplus or unscheduled water deliveries in the replenishment assessment rate; however, as of 2022/23, surplus and unscheduled water charges, are added to the Assessment Rate calculation as shown in Table 7.

 D. GROUNDWATER REPLENISHMENT AND REPLENISHMENT ASSESSMENT IN 2022